-You are required to be vaccinated against COVID-19 to work or study at Haverford.
-View the Vaccine Policy.
-Proof of COVID-19 Vaccination must be uploaded to your HaverHealth Portal.
+You are required to be vaccinated against COVID-19.
+Proof of one (1) required bivalent dose after 9/1/2022 must be uploaded to your HaverHealth Portal.

 Hepatitis B (Hep.
 B)

 Evidence of immunity may be shown by a history of measles and rubella immunity proved by laboratory testing by a laboratory with the appropriate certification and a written statement of a history of mumps disease from a physician, certified registered nurse practitioner or physician assistant.

 Meningococcal A,C,Y and W-135

 - Menactra: Clinicians give 2 doses to preteens and teens.
 Clinicians also give it to certain people at increased risk of meningococcal disease.
 It helps protect against 4 types of the bacteria that cause meningococcal disease (serogroups A, C, W, and Y).